jgabrielygalan/proofsofconcept/README.md

 Current proofs of concept:

+- WebCardGame
-- WebCardGame: node.js + socket.io to create a web interface for an online card game, using websockets
+	node.js + socket.io to create a web interface for an online card game, using websockets